05 Color setting - FARO Focus

 How to add color to your scans using the internal camera or a panocam on a FARO Focus

 When the Scan with Color feature is enabled, the scanner captures a series of color photographs after scanning the area.
-It performs an extra rotation, taking approximately 66 photos for each scan when using the internal camera.
+It performs an extra rotation, taking approximately 66 photos for each scan using the internal camera.
 These images can be applied to the scan data within SCENE to enhance visual details.

 Exposure Settings Explained (Internal Camera):